-It is no secret that families play an integral part of the addict’s recovery process.
-In many cases, the future success of the addict in recovery requires reconciling with or making amends for past and present harms done to loved ones, while also recognizing the relationship of these events and patterns of tension to his or her addiction.
-However, in the same way, the family needs to recover from the loved one’s addiction as well.
+It is no secret that families play an integral part in the addiction recovery process.
+In 12-step parlance, a person's success in recovery requires reconciling with or making amends for past and present harms done to loved ones, while also recognizing the relationship of these events and patterns of tension to his or her addiction.
+In the same way, the family needs to recover from the loved one’s addiction as well.

-Addiction treatment programs are now starting to recognize this and striving to incorporate family recovery along with the individual addict’s recovery process.
+Addiction treatment programs are now starting to recognize this and strive to incorporate family recovery along with the individual’s recovery process.
 This process allows both parties to better understand and cope with the tumultuous presence of addiction in their lives.

-Both addicts and family members need one another to complete the treatment cycle and begin the recovery process.
-Typically, during recovery, family members regain some normalcy to their lives as the addict recovers in another location.
-However, by bringing together both parties during the treatment process, family members and the addict can safely rely upon each other in a clinical setting as they resolve their outstanding issues and make plans for a future relationship.
-In most cases, family members are strongly supportive and very concerned about the addict’s treatment program and progress.
-Reuniting families with their recovering loved one helps them fully understand the nature of addiction and allows them to find some relief in seeing their loved ones aim for change.
+During inpatient addiction treatment, family members may regain some normalcy in their lives as the individual with the addiction begins to recover away from home.
+However, by coming together with family during the treatment process, family members and the individual who is recovering can safely rely upon each other in a clinical setting as they resolve their outstanding issues and make plans for a future relationship.
+Family members may be strongly supportive and very concerned about the person who struggles with addiction's treatment program and progress.
+When families reunite during recovery, family members can come to understand the nature of addiction find some relief in seeing their loved ones aim for change.

-Almost every recovery method recommends addressing the family’s role in the past, present and future of the recovering addict’s life.
-The Big Book of AA even dedicates an entire chapter to counseling families of recovering alcoholics to help them understand the mind, patterns of behavior and changes in their loved ones, along with information on the risk factors and potential triggers for the addict.
+Almost all recovery methods recommend addressing the family’s role in the past, present, and future of the recovering person’s life.
+The Big Book of AA even dedicates an entire chapter to counseling families of recovering people to help them understand the mind, patterns of behavior, and changes in their loved ones, along with information on the risk factors and potential triggers for the person who is recovering.

-With such information alongside practical experience, most treatment facilities encourage regulated collaboration between the addict and the family members in order to construct a solid plan for their relationships after treatment ends.
+With such information alongside practical experience, most treatment facilities encourage regulated collaboration between the person who is recovering and the family members in order to construct a solid plan for their relationships after treatment ends.